 While working on something else

 With such limited time, this demographic will not have the commitment to be fully engaged with the news.
 Therefore, we chose to focus on redesigning how bookmarking works.
-Since this action can be done in an instant, make the most of those small moments.
+Since this action can be done in an instant, we can make the most of those small moments.

 UI + UX Inspiration